Yachim/sfpets/README.md

  - `DB_PASS` - password for database user
  - `DB_NAME` - database name
  - `SECRET_KEY` - [secret key](https://docs.djangoproject.com/en/4.1/ref/settings/#std-setting-SECRET_KEY) for signining
- - `SERVER_NAME` - the host nginx will listen to
  - `DEBUG` - 0/1
  - `ALLOWED_HOSTS` - list of IPs/URLs separated by spaces
+ - `BIND_ADDRESS` - address to bind the wsgi server on
  - `API_HOST`- tells the frontend the address the api is on
- - `BIND_ADDRESS` - address to bind the wsgi server on

 ## Contributing
 ### Requirements